Schools with Process Engineering Programs: How to Choose

 Process Engineering Degree Program Overviews

 Environmental process engineering programs study the contaminants that occur around us and their effect on our health and the natural environment.
 These programs focus on the chemical and biological processes that interact with contaminants in areas such as energy production and water purification.
-Graduate courses may include environmental biotechnology, water chemistry and toxic contaminants.
+Graduate courses may include:

 Individuals working in food process engineering programs look at ways to improve food items through production and engineering.
-This field, which is part of biological process engineering, covers areas such as food processing operations, food product development, quality control and food safety.
 A certain number of credit hours should be set aside for research in addition to general requirements coursework.
+This field, which is part of biological process engineering, covers areas such as:

 Related to Schools with Process Engineering Programs: How to Choose